FAQs

 No, Dr. Fox is not a Medicare provider.

 Do you accept insurance?
 No, Dr. Fox does not accept insurance as a form of payment due to quality-of-care issues when insurance companies dictate care.
 This gives Dr. Fox time to work collaboratively with patients on lifestyle choices, nutrition, and therapy.
-This approach allows Dr. Fox to use medication as needed, rather than as the only option.

-Services done during an appointment are free.
-Collaboration with primary care physicians, specialists, teachers and therapists on your or your child’s behalf are typically free.
+No, collaboration with primary care physicians, specialists, teachers and therapists on your or your child’s behalf are typically free.

 Do you prescribe stimulants for ADHD or benzodiazepines for anxiety?